-The Provider Directory (www.Humana.com/SearchResources) lists our current network providers, and durable medical equipment suppliers.
+The Provider Directory https://your.Humana.com/uawtrust lists our current network providers, and durable medical equipment suppliers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost-sharing as payment in full.